Tanvi01462/8.2CDevSecOps/README.md

-let's test if it actually works does it work?
+let's check if this email thingy works